 Students at our regional campuses have access to well-being and learning support services, the library facilities, and computer networks.

 UC Rotorua Centre, C/- Waiariki Institute of Technology, Mokoia Drive, PO Box 3028, Rotorua

 New Plymouth Centre

 The New Plymouth Centre is located on the Western Institute of Technology (WITT) campus and offers the Bachelor of Teaching and Learning (Early Childhood) programme.
-Classes for the Professional Inquiry courses of the BTchLn(EarlyChildhood) are usually held one day per week or fortnight, with students engaging in a range of flexible learning courses (FLO) at other times.
+Classes for the Professional Inquiry courses of the BTchLn(EarlyChildhood) are usually held one day per week or fortnight, with students engaging in a range of distance courses at other times.
 At the beginning of each semester you will be required to attend additional days for an on-site intensive course, where they will be introduced to their subjects as well as to the UC systems and WITT support.

 Students are required to attend teaching practices in early childhood centres during their studies – these are arranged by the College.

 You will have access to both WITT's library services and UC's distance library services, well-being and learning support services, and computer networks.